ryanramage/tale/README.md

 ![Stones](https://encrypted-tbn3.gstatic.com/images?q=tbn:ANd9GcRKyKW_fKXBbqj099VOTKEplgd6UvLox8wzF6HFSScVc8SO6rMx)

 Offline-first, location based story telling.
-Create tales that get people moving.
+The idea is that people have to physically find clues in order to progess the story.
+So create tales that get people moving!

-Here is a very boring example, gfor your reference:
+Here is a very boring example, for your reference:

 http://t4.io/mrp9xw/